Purpose and Policy

 Student tickets will be billed to the student’s account.
 All academic credit, honors, and grades will be withheld until all fines are paid.
 Employee citation fees will be payroll deducted unless other arrangements are made with the Business Office.

 Multiple tickets for the same offense can be issued if the violation is still occurring when the next round of ticketing is done, but no closer together than one hour.
+The exception to this rule is the 30-minute zones on campus which may be ticketed every 30 minutes.

-Repeat student violators of the parking rules and regulations will be subject to disciplinary.
+Repeat student violators of the parking rules and regulations will be subject to disciplinary action.
 Twelve or more citations in one academic year will result in probation.
 Fifteen, or more, parking citations will result in that person not being allowed to bring a vehicle on campus for the period of one year from the date of his or her parking privileges being revoked.
 Additional parking violations received following this period will result in the loss of all parking privileges.

-Mount Mercy also reserves the right to have cars that are abandoned, disabled, non-registered, obstructing the path of emergency vehicle traffic, or threatening pedestrian safety towed away.
+Mount Mercy also reserves the right to have cars that are abandoned, disabled, non-registered, obstructing the path of emergency vehicle traffic, or threatening pedestrian safety to be towed away.
 Cars must be moved at least once every thirty (30) days or they may be considered abandoned.
 Cars will be towed to a car storage firm in Cedar Rapids.
 The car owner will be responsible for all costs incurred by the towing firm.
-In the event that a car is moved after the towing firm has been notified, the owner will be responsible for the cost of the wrecker coming to campus.
+In the event that a car is moved after the towing firm has been notified, the owner will be responsible for the cost of the tow truck coming to campus.

 Vehicle Removal and Enforcement Policy